 The short answer is both.
 PHP and Node.js can be used together or as separate entities to build a website.
 Both powerful tools can help you manage your website operations and create a great user experience.

-That being said, PHP — a language explicitly created for database management — can be a bit too rigid for certain projects, especially those requiring much real-time data manipulation.
+That said, PHP — a language explicitly created for database management — can be a bit too rigid for certain projects, especially those requiring much real-time data manipulation.
 This is where Node.js comes in, providing a more approachable environment for managing server-side operations.

 Major Differences